arrowgent/rebrowse/README.md

 # * overrides:

-you will need to create this as the "Default Browser" system wide to a take effect; </ br>
+you will need to create this as the "Default Browser" system wide to a take effect; </br>
 some options to do this:

 ```